-Answer the “Who, What, When, Where, and Why”
+Answer the ‘Who, What, When, Where & Why’

-Many readers won’t make it past your first paragraph, so you want to give the most pertinent information here.
-You can start this paragraph by briefly answering the questions that your reader will want to know.
-But be sure you keep it short; you can expand on it more in the next step.
-Your goal is to summarize the entire press release in this paragraph.
+Many readers won’t make it past your first paragraph, so give the most pertinent information here.
+You can start this paragraph by briefly answering the questions your reader will want to know.
+Be sure you keep it short.
+Your goal is to summarize the entire press release in the first paragraph.

 These are the questions your first paragraph should answer:

 - Who: Who is releasing this information?
 (Business or organization)